system-transparency/system-transparency/README.md

 * Extract the OS package URL.
 * Check the filename in the OS package URL. (must be `.zip`)
 * Try downloading the OS package

+### Initramfs Boot
+Initramfs boot expects the OS package artifacts to be included inside the initramfs at the following paths:
+* Descriptor: /ospkg/ospkg.json
+* Archive: /ospkg/ospkg.zip

 ## Signature Verification